-In the game I run for adults, we use almost all of the rules included in The Dozen Dooms, but this is a small group of four experienced players that enjoys tactical combat and resource management.
+In the game I run for adults, we use almost all of the rules included in The Dozen Dooms but this is a small group of four experienced players that enjoys tactical combat and resource management.
 If your group includes more than four people, I recommend that you consider limiting the number of characters using Paths or you risk having combat bog down considerably.

-If you have any questions, comments, or suggestions, or would be willing to share how you are using The Dozen Dooms in your game, please drop me a line at baldragebob@gmail.com.
+If you have any questions, comments, or suggestions, or would be willing to share how you are using The Dozen Dooms in your game, please drop me a line at baldragebob@gmail.com or leave a review at DriveThruRPG.